 Geetesh: PowerPoint 2007 users also no longer have access to the pattern fills so will this add-in work for them too?

-Andy: Unfortunately not directly within PowerPoint.
+Andy: Unfortunately, not directly within PowerPoint.
 The porting of the add-in to PowerPoint is not currently possible.
 This is due to limitations in PowerPoint’s VBA Object Model and how the add-ins function works compared to those in Excel.
-As and when/if Microsoft make appropriate changes I will attempt to make a PowerPoint version.
+As and when/if Microsoft makes appropriate changes I will attempt to make a PowerPoint version.